 Nevada criminal defense attorneys may be able to persuade prosecutors to reduce felony cocaine charges to misdemeanors.
 Depending on the type of drug offense, your lawyer can argue that the police committed entrapment or that the police search was an illegal search.

 In addition to lesser penalties, misdemeanors have the following advantages over felonies:

 Misdemeanor convictions involving controlled substances can be sealed one year after the case ends.
 Though category B-, C-, or D felonies cannot be sealed for five years.
 Category E felonies are sealable after two years.

 Unlike misdemeanor convictions, felony cocaine convictions take your gun rights.

 Misdemeanor convictions involving illegal drugs look better on background checks than felony convictions.

 As discussed in the first section, many first- and second-time charges of simple possession can be completely dismissed if you complete a diversion program.

-And if you are suffering from an acute addiction, you may be eligible for drug court, an intensive rehab where your case also gets dismissed upon successful completion.
+If you are suffering from an acute addiction, you may be eligible for drug court, an intensive rehab where your case also gets dismissed upon successful completion.